 Details about Contact Key Verification from Apple Security Engineering

-iMessage is not perfect, but it seems to be the lesser of evils compared to services like WhatsApp, Messenger or Telegram which claim to be E2EE but are tracking a lot of extra metadata about you.
+iMessage is not perfect, but it seems to be the lesser of evils compared to services like WhatsApp, FB Messenger or Telegram which claim to be E2EE but are tracking a lot of extra metadata about you.

 Emergency Sheet & Backups